drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 ![Reactive Programming]({{ site.baseurl }}/images/reactive.png)

-[Reactive Extensions](http://reactivex.io/languages.html) is a feture-rich, battle-tested API for doing reactive programming.
-It's used for both server-side and client-side applications and it's implemented accross a wide variety of programming languages, platforms and frameworks.
+[Reactive Extensions](http://reactivex.io/languages.html) is a feature-rich, battle-tested API for doing reactive programming.
+It's used for both server-side and client-side applications and it's implemented across a wide variety of programming languages, platforms and frameworks.
 It's so reliable that Google has decided to use the JavaScript flavor of Reactive Extensions, aka [RxJS](https://github.com/Reactive-Extensions/RxJS), as a core dependency of [Angular](https://angular.io/).

 You can find much more information about reactive programming in an excellent [post by André Staltz](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), from which I've also taken the image above.

 ## Microservices

-In 2006, Werner Vogels (Amazon's CTO) gave a presentation at the JAOO conference, where he dicussed -among other things- how small teams build and run services that have their own databases.
+In 2006, Werner Vogels (Amazon's CTO) gave a presentation at the JAOO conference, where he discussed -among other things- how small teams build and run services that have their own databases.
 Fast forward in the future, this structure is now known as DevOps, and the underlying architecture is known as microservices.

 Microservices is an emerging paradigm of software modularization.
 In summary, microservices are the result of applying the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) at a service level.